shahcompbio/single_cell_pipeline/docs/source/index.md

 # Single Cell Pipeline

 Welcome to the home page for the single cell pipelines documentation.

 ## Quick Setup
+The single cell pipeline is composed of 10 subpipelines that can be run individually.
+Here you will find everything you need to run any of the subpipelines with small testdata and expected outputs.

 ### Reference Data
 Before you can run a subpipeline you must acquire the necessary reference data.
-If you are working from `juno`, reference data can be found at `/juno/work/shah/reference/singlecellpipeline`.
+If you are working from the `juno` cluster, reference data sits in `/juno/work/shah/reference/singlecellpipeline`.
 If you are not working from juno, you must download the data locally from microsoft azure.

 Run the following command to download reference data from the account to a local path, replacing `{YOUR_REF_DATA_PATH}` with your preferred destination.
 To run a subpipeline, you will need to update the inputs with your chosen ref data path which is marked in the input files by `REF_DATA`: